← Back

 What makes it different

-Instead of filling in blanks with shock-value punchlines, you face real relationship scenarios.
-Should you confront your partner about the thing they said at dinner, or let it go?
-Do you tell the truth when it might hurt, or protect the peace?
+Should you confront your partner about the thing they said at dinner, or let it slide?
+Do you tell the truth when it’ll hurt, or protect the peace and carry it around like a stone in your pocket for the next six months?

 Who it’s for